-Activating the 'mind's eye': Scientists teach blind to read, recognize objects with sounds (w/ Video)November 7th, 2012 in Neuroscience /
+Activating the 'mind's eye': Scientists teach blind to read, recognize objects with sounds (w/ Video)November 7, 2012 in Medicine & Health / Neuroscience

 Common wisdom has it that if the visual cortex in the brain is deprived of visual information in early infanthood, it may never develop properly its functional specialization, making sight restoration later in life almost impossible.